 If you choose not to use a CPAP device to reduce your snoring and sleep apnea symptoms, there is another option available to you.
 Our Ellicott City, MD dental office offers a simple oral appliance to our dental patients.
 This oral appliance is worn during sleep and is designed to relieve snoring by holding your jaw in a forward position while you sleep.
 This device helps keep the airway open, which can reduce your snoring.

 Our oral appliances for snoring relief in Ellicott City, MD are custom made to fit your individual smile structure.
 If you are interested in receiving one of our oral appliances, Dr. Jennifer Sokolosky will start by taking an impression of your mouth.
 This impression is then used to create your beautiful, one-of-a-kind oral appliance.

 If you would like to learn more about how our oral appliances can help reduce snoring and sleep apnea, you can call our dental team today at (410) 531-2690.

-How do I schedule my dental appointment?
+How do I schedule my dental appointment in 21042?

 Scheduling your dental appointment to treat your snoring and sleep apnea symptoms is simple and easy!
 You can either call our Ellicott City dental office during our business hours Monday through Thursday, or you can use our convenient online contact form to request a dental appointment.